The primary sources of the Salem Witch Trials offer a wealth of information on these infamous trials.

 Some historians argue that the book doesn’t reflect how Mather really felt about the trials since his personal letters and diaries reflect a much more cautious view of spectral evidence and of the trials in general.

-The Wonders of the Invisible World was the first official book ever written on the Salem Witch Trials and was only published because it was officially authorized by the Massachusetts colonial government.
+The Wonders of the Invisible World was the first official book ever written on the Salem Witch Trials and was only published because it was officially authorized and commissioned by the Massachusetts colonial government.

 ♦ More Wonders of the Invisible World by Robert Calef